 Color for the background, selected shapes, highlighted shapes, grid, etc. can be adjusted.
-There are presets for a display with black barckground as well as for a white background.
+There are presets for a display with black background as well as for a white background.

-Iteration: Most font contain bezier curves.
+Iteration: Most fonts contain bezier curves.
 Most EDA programs like the LayoutEditor don't have elementary bezier curves.
 So any bezier curve is converted into a polyline.
-How precise this conversion is done can be setup via the iterations value.
-A higher value will result in a finer resolution and a higher number of point.
-A Iteration of 0 will directly connect start and end point without a conversion.
+How precise this conversion is done can be set up via the iterations value.
+A higher value will result in a finer resolution and a higher number of points.
+An Iteration of 0 will directly connect the start and endpoint without a conversion.

-Information Text Size: The height of text not part of the design is set in pixel.
-So for example the size of the text for the ruler or scale is set.
+Information Text Size: The height of text that is not part of the design is set in pixels.
+For example, the size of the text for the ruler or scale.

-View Cellrefs: How references to cells in hierarchical design are display can be setup here.
+View Cellrefs: How references to cells in hierarchical designs are displayed can be set up here.
 It is possible to display just the name of the cell, the referred cell or both.
-It is also possible to select haw many hierarchical levels are displayed.
-If you have a poor painting performance, reduce the displayed hierarchical levels. furthermore it can be controlled whether the origin of the referred cell is displayed.
+It is also possible to select how many hierarchical levels are displayed.
+If you have a poor painting performance, reduce the displayed hierarchical levels.
+Furthermore, it can be controlled whether the origin of the referred cell is displayed.

 View Text: It can be disabled to show text elements.
-In that case only a dot will be display.
+In that case, only a dot will be displayed.
 Rendering text is a time-consuming task.
-By disabling it you will get a faster repaint in case of many text elements in the deisign.
+By disabling it you will get a faster repaint in case of many text elements in the design.

 View Grid: The grid setup.